juansaintclair/arcanegauntlet.github.io/README.md

 ### Classes

-You can choose one of two classes at the start of your run:
+You can choose one of three classes at the start of your run:

 - **Warrior:** A master of offense.
 Starts with higher Attack (5) and lower Defense (2).
 - **Guardian:** A stalwart defender.
 Starts with higher Defense (5) and lower Attack (2).
+- **Mage:** A fragile but powerful caster who attacks from a distance.
+Starts with high Attack (4) and low HP/Defense.

 ### Legacy System: The Armory